Bwindi Impenetrable National Park – Gorilla Trekking in Uganda

 - Bweza Gorilla Group

 Current information about gorillas is available from the Uganda Wildlife Authority (UWA) Headquarters or Bwindi National Park management.
-Bwindi Gorilla trekking safari is a bit tiresome, meaning physical fitness is an essential factor.
+Bwindi Gorilla trekking is a bit tiresome, meaning physical fitness is an essential factor.
 Usually gorilla tracking excursions runs from 8:30 a.m. local Ugandan time up to late hours of the day.
 About 8 permits are sold on a daily basis for each group at UWA offices.
 So it’s better to book at least three months in advance to trekking to ensure proper programming.
 For environmental and animal safety reasons, visits to the gorillas are controlled.

 Gorilla Tracking Requirements:-